dbenders1/rohmpc/src/README.md

 ## Reproduce
-If everything is correctly installed, all steps in the pipeline should run out of the box.
+If everything above is set up correctly, all steps in the pipeline should run out of the box.
 These steps include:
 1. [Uncertainty quantification](./uq.md)
 2. [Robust and terminal ingredients design](./robust_term_design.md)
 3. [Tightening calibration](./tightening_calib.md)